3 Months Baby Developmental Milestones

-As your baby grows and experiences new things in the environment around, watch out for these achievements:
+As your 3-month-old baby grows and experiences new things in the environment around, watch out for these developmental milestones:

-- When you brought your new born baby home, you may have noticed that the baby is easily startled by loud noises or lights.
+- When you brought your newborn baby home, you may have noticed that the baby is easily startled by loud noises or lights.
 This is because your baby is still getting used to the new environment.
-By the third month, however, this reflex should be minimal, or completely gone.
+For a 3-month baby, however, this reflex should be minimal, or completely gone.

-- At three months, babies are able to hold their neck.
+- 3-month-old babies are able to hold their neck.
 Although they may still be wobbly, they do have the strength to hold their neck up when you hold them upright.

 - You will see much more physical activity, as your baby stretches the hands and legs, and kicks the air with more strength.